developerphilosophy/simple-logger/Readme.md

 #### **Prune Logs**

 To prune logs i.e deleting the log directory and its content.
-You can use the _pruneLogs_ method available.
-Method returns _true_ if successfully deleted.
+You can use the `pruneLogs` method available on the logger instance.
+Method returns `true` if successfully deleted.

 The next time you use a logging method available.
-The logs directory will be created according to the options passed in the _initLogs_ function.
+The logs directory will be created according to the options passed in the `initLogs()` function.

 ```ts
 Logger.pruneLogs();